gwsmedia/YASCL/README.md

 **slideToEdge**
 default: `false`
 Whether the slider will slide to the closest edge of the next item or not.
-If _false_, the left edge of the next item will align with the left edge of the slider.
+If _false_, the top/left edge of the next item will align with the top/left edge of the slider.
-If _true_, the behaviour will remain the same when moving left, but when moving right the right edge of the next item will align with the right edge of the slider.
+If _true_, the behaviour will remain the same when moving up/left, but when moving down/right the bottom/right edge of the next item will align with the bottom/right edge of the slider.

 **innerSelector**
 This is a CSS selector for an optional inner container if a more complex structure is desired.
 This means you can use **selector** to define a perimiter